-Remember, however, that under Iowa’s “modified comparative negligence” system, if you were drinking a few beers at at a bar before you fell, a jury could reduce your compensation by a percentage of your fault; or completely if you were so drunk that you were more than 50 percent at fault.
+However, under Iowa’s “modified comparative negligence” system, if you were drinking a few beers at a bar before you fell, a jury could reduce your compensation by a percentage of your fault or eliminate your recovery completely if you were more than 50 percent at fault.

 If you’re injured at work, or even off the job site but performing a work function, you could be entitled to workers’ compensation benefits.
 These benefits are paid out of a statewide system funded by employers.
-Iowa’s Workers’ Compensation Compliance pays most claims without regard to fault.
+In Iowa, Workers’ Compensation pays most claims without regard to fault.
 Iowa employers are required to purchase workers’ compensation coverage for each of their employees.